All Episodes

 It looks like Dresden in 1945, right?

-What Gaza looks like.
+It's really repulsive, what Gaza looks like.

 And as people start going through there, as we say in the Navy, I think you should stand by for some heavy roles.

-Um, because I think on this topic of transparency, what happened to the hostage is terrible.
+Because I think on this topic of transparency, what happened to the hostage is terrible.

-We still don't know about October 7th, and the reason we don't know about October 7th is Netanyahu's government has blocked any attempt to have an inquiry, a formal inquiry, and should get to the bottom of it.
+We still don't know about October 7th, and the reason we don't know about October 7th is Netanyahu's government has blocked any attempt to have an inquiry, a formal inquiry, and to get to the bottom of it.

 And as an American citizen, I think we should all demand that we know exactly what went on until we buy into any more of what's happening over there.

-But with the most powerful nations on earth signing a document, a deal, a 20-point deal, with huge commitments of financial resources to rebuild, a commitment that the two million Palestinians will not leave Gaza, will not leave Gaza.
+But with the most powerful nations on earth signing a document, a deal, a 20-point deal, with huge commitments of financial resources to rebuild, a commitment that the 2 million Palestinians will not leave Gaza, will not leave Gaza.

 All those crackpot ideas, and they were crackpot ideas, have all been thrown aside.